-At least 25% of funds within each sub-program will be allocated to projects that promote energy sovereignty through ownership of projects by income-eligible households, not-for-profit organizations providing services to income-eligible households, affordable housing owners, community cooperatives, or community-based limited liability companies providing services to income-eligible households.
+At least 25% of the funding within each sub-program will be allocated to projects that promote energy sovereignty through ownership of projects by income-eligible households, not-for-profit organizations providing services to income-eligible households, affordable housing owners, community cooperatives, or community-based limited liability companies providing services to income-eligible households.

-3. Non-Profit and Public Facilities and Community Solar projects:

-If project selection is not required for Non-Profit and Public Facilities and Community Solar projects, these funds are available only for projects that promote energy sovereignty through ownership as submitted on a first-come, first-served basis within nine months after the program application deadline.
-After the ninth month, any remaining funding will be reduced by the value of any projects selected from the EJC reserved funds that also qualify as promoting energy sovereignty, with the balance remaining available in the Energy Sovereignty carveout for eligible projects for the rest of the program year.
+Non-Profit and Public Facilities and Community Solar projects: If project selection is not required for Non-Profit and Public Facilities and Community Solar projects, these funds are available only for projects that promote energy sovereignty through ownership as submitted on a first-come, first-served basis within nine months after the beginning of the program yeathe program application deadliner.
+After the ninth month, any remaining funding will be reduced by the value of any projects selected from the EJC reserved funds that also qualify as promoting energy sovereignty, with the balance remaining available in the Energy Sovereignty Reserved fundcarveout for eligible projects the rest of the program year.

-4. Residential Solar (Small and Large) projects:

-If project selection is not required for Residential Solar (Small and Large) projects, these funds will only be available on a first-come, first-served basis for projects that promote energy sovereignty through ownership for the first six months following the program application deadline.
-Six months after the deadline for program applications, any remaining funds in the Energy Sovereignty reserved funds allocated for Residential Solar (Small or Large) projects that promote energy sovereignty will be made available for eligible projects for the rest of the program year.
+Residential Solar (Small and Large) projects: If project selection is not required for Residential Solar (Small and Large) projects these funds will only be available on a first-come, first-served basis for Residential Ssolar programs (Ssmall and Llarge) projects that promote energy sovereignty through ownership, for the first six months following the program application deadline.
+Six months after the deadline for program applications, any remaining funds in the Energy Sovereignty reserved funds allocated for Residential Sector (Semall or Llarge) projects that promote energy sovereignty, will be made available for eligible projects the rest of the program year.

-5. Non-reserved:
+Non-reserved: